apache/pulsar/site2/docs/client-libraries-websocket.md

 ### As a separate component

-In this mode, the WebSocket service will be run from a Pulsar {% popover broker %} as a separate service.
+In this mode, the WebSocket service will be run from a Pulsar [broker](reference-terminology.md#broker) as a separate service.
 Configuration for this mode is handled in the [`conf/websocket.conf`](reference-configuration.md#websocket) configuration file.
 You'll need to set *at least* the following parameters:

 * [`globalZookeeperServers`](reference-configuration.md#websocket-globalZookeeperServers)
 * [`webServicePort`](reference-configuration.md#websocket-webServicePort)